soyrochus/patina/README.md

 ![Patina logo](images/patina-logo-min-transparent.png)

-Patina is a native desktop chat client written in Rust with an `egui` interface and a modular core that supports large language model (LLM) providers and Model Context Protocol (MCP) integrations.
-The workspace is split into multiple crates to encourage reuse, automated testing, and streamlined tooling.
+Patina is a native desktop chat client built in Rust with an `egui` interface, designed to connect seamlessly with large language models (LLMs) through both cloud and local providers.
+The current implementation enables direct interaction with OpenAI models, delivering complete replies as they become available as response streaming is still on the roadmap.
+As with other more advanced capabilities — such as local LLM integration and extended provider support — these are still under active development.
+The application is evolving quickly toward a full-featured, independent alternative to proprietary AI clients.

+Beyond serving as a chat interface, Patina is also conceived as an experimental platform for rapid AI integration and prototyping.
+Its modular design and support for the Model Context Protocol (MCP) allow developers to attach new agent models or services without altering the core code.
+This makes it ideal for fast iteration and experimentation, whether testing local LLMs, exploring new AI workflows, or building decoupled agent systems.
+As the project expands, Patina aims to remain both a practical everyday tool and a flexible testbed for AI-driven desktop innovation.

 **Patina Desktop in Light Mode**
 ![Patina in Light mode](images/patina-min-light.png)